 5)It’s all about risk

 Perception of risk and tolerance or intolerance to risk is an important factor in the selection of material for digitisation.
 The greater the tolerance of risk the more materials that are likely to be included in digitisation.
 The risk may be as much do with concern for reputational damage, as the concerns regarding financial penalties arising from infringement.
 Well known and prestigious CHIs may be less willing to risk their reputation in digitising material without permission from rights holders.
-Favale, Schroff, and Bertoni (2017) point to differing approaches to risk amongst institutions dealing with orphan works, stating that:
+Favale, Schroff, and Bertoni (2017) point to differing approaches to risk among institutions dealing with Orphan Works, stating that:

 Most risk-averse institutions do not digitize or do not publish orphan works whereas others take the risk to use the works without clearance.
 Others try their best to locate the rightholders of these works, to a different extent.

 In his report looking into legal strategies for digitising Orphan Works in the United States Hansen(2017) notes that risk and uncertainty are two of the main reasons why so few of the estimated millions of orphan works in libraries and archives are made available online, saying that:

 Librarians, archivists, and others want to digitize orphan works and make them available for free online, but often don’t because of risks associated with legal action and, specifically, copyright infringement actions.
 If the rightsholder of a work that the digitizer thought was orphaned were to later come forward with a copyright infringement claim, the result could be devastating.